hyouteki/please-hire-me/README.md

 ## How to set this up for yourself?
 > **Note**: Volunteers do not have to set up.<br>
-> just solve questions mentioned in the [spreadsheet](https://docs.google.com/spreadsheets/d/1NcB1bmKRg-j56KUsd7WNHYpkVBx0S7Jkr26LyeJW8HQ).
+> Just solve questions mentioned in the [spreadsheet](https://docs.google.com/spreadsheets/d/1NcB1bmKRg-j56KUsd7WNHYpkVBx0S7Jkr26LyeJW8HQ).
 1. Fork this repository.
 2. Import this [csv template](sheets-template.csv) into your spreadsheet.
 3. Replace sample usernames with actual leet code user names.